Zoulou95/Projet-Info4-CY-MI5A/README.md

 - `inscription.php` and `connexion.php` pages contain functions for managing user data and allowing a user to log in.

-- `payment.php` is the page for retrieving trip purchase data.

 - `purchase_details.php` provides order information for a trip purchased by a user

 - `result.php` provides the user with the results of a quick trip search or a more specific search.
 This page takes you back to the search page if no trip is found.